ralujf/chiryo/README.md

 #### Setup #####

 In order to run the project locally, you will require the following:
-MongoDB - Account (with set up Mongo Atlas Cluster) Google API Key (Google Console/Google AI Studio)
+MongoDB Cluster - Account (with set up Mongo Atlas Cluster) Google API Key (Google Console/Google AI Studio)
 Node - LTS